sentryco/LocalNotification/README.md

 # LocalNotification
 - LocalNotification is a Swift package that helps you manage local notifications in your iOS application.
 - Intended to be used as a debug tool for background operations where consol output doesnt work

+> [!NOTE]
-- Can be used in production, but that isn't very usefull since most people will not allow app level notifications by default, to avoid notification spam etc
+> Can be used in production, but that isn't very usefull since most people will not allow app level notifications by default, to avoid notification spam etc

 ## Features